section-engineering-education/engineering-education/content/articles/creating-and-using-azure-function-serverless-architecture-in-azure-portal-and-visual-studio-2019/index.md

 Azure's usage plan automatically scales your function depending on demand, so you only pay when your code is actually executed.

 They may be brought on by a wide range of things, including:
-- **HTTPTrigger**- This function is invoked in response to an HTTP request.
+- **HTTPTrigger** - This function is invoked in response to an HTTP request.
-- **TimerTrigger**- Allows for the execution of tasks on a set timetable.
+- **TimerTrigger** - Allows for the execution of tasks on a set timetable.
-- **BlobTrigger**- When you add a new blob to your Azure memory account.
+- **BlobTrigger** - When you add a new blob to your Azure memory account.
-- **CosmosDBTrigger**- In a NoSQL database, as a result of new or modified documentation.
+- **CosmosDBTrigger** - In a NoSQL database, as a result of new or modified documentation.

 In general, Azure Functions are more adaptable and straightforward to use.
 WebJobs, on the other hand, are a superior option in the following situations:
 - the script should be maintained as a component of a current App Service application, such as in the same Azure DevOps environment.
 - You must have complete command in front of the object that waits for it to launch the operation of the code.

 ### Using Visual Studio 2019 to create an Azure Function
 This section will go over how to use the Azure portal to build an Azure function.
-We must first construct a `Function App` in the Azure portal before creating an Azure Function.
+We must first construct a Function Ap in the Azure portal before creating an Azure Function.
 After that, we can use the Function App to develop various types of Azure Functions.

-#### Creating function application using Azure portal
+#### Creating function app using Azure portal
 **Step 1a**:
 To begin, we must first log in to the Azure portal.
-Then, from the Dashboard, select the `Create a Resource` option.
-Then, from the resource list, choose `Function App`options.
+Then, from the Dashboard, select the Create a Resource option.
+Then, from the resource list, choose Function App options.

 ![Step 1a](/engineering-education/creating_and_using_azure_function/step_1a.png)

 **Step 2a**:
 To construct a function app, we must now supply the following choices in the `Create Function App` section.
-- Resource Group — Generate a new `Resource Group` or join an existing one from scratch.
+- Resource group — Generate a new `Resource Group` or join an existing one from scratch.
 - The name of the function app is contained in this field.
 - Publish - Choose between `Code` and `Docker Container`.
 This option specifies the environment in which we want to run our function app.
 We'll use code for our demonstration.
-- Runtime Stack - We must choose which language to construct the Azure Function in.
+- Runtime stack - We must choose which language to construct the Azure Function in.
 The programming language we choose is .NET.
 - Version - When you choose `Runtime Stack` from the menu, the latest up-to-date version of that programming language is automatically selected in the version dropdown.
 - Region - We must choose the region in which the data centre will be located.